 No, with JustFabulous, there is no obligation to buy.
 We know that although our members love fashion, not everyone can afford to splurge each month.
 We've made it easy to skip any month.
 Simply visit your Boutique between the 1st and the 5th of the month and select the Skip This Month option.
 Then you won't be charged that month.

 Yet in her complaint, Mairi said, “There is no statement that if you don't 'skip this month', they will charge you any way.”

-“Sounds like the consumer is the irresponsible one in this case by not keeping track of their account OR their credit card,” the JustFab (an Accredited Partner) defender wrote.
+“Sounds like the consumer is the irresponsible one in this case by not keeping track of their account OR their credit card,” the JustFab (an Authorized Partner) defender wrote.
 “You can't just blame the company when you don't do your part.
 You should remove this incorrect review.”

 Review sites generally don't try to determine whether a user submission is justified, unjustified, correct or incorrect.
 Review sites are public forums that are open to one and all.
 Consumers can complain, companies and other consumers can respond.

-And, as the JustFab (an Accredited Partner) example shows, free and unfettered consumer comments tend to be self-regulating – if one or more consumers complain loudly but incorrectly, others are likely to chime in to defend the company being raked over the coals.
+And, as the JustFab (an Authorized Partner) example shows, free and unfettered consumer comments tend to be self-regulating – if one or more consumers complain loudly but incorrectly, others are likely to chime in to defend the company being raked over the coals.